veeso/cren/README.md

 - Parallelized test execution.
 - Support for custom build pipelines and hooks.
 - Integration with popular CI/CD systems.
+- Registry for sharing and discovering C libraries.

 ## 🛑 Requirements